blakezimmerman/coin-notifier/README.md

   "notifications": [
     {
-      "currency": "Currency you want to watch e.g. ETH", "threshold": "Price in USD you want to be notified at", "interval": "Time interval in milliseconds to check Coinbase" "recipients": [
+      "currency": "Currency you want to watch e.g. ETH", "compareBy": "How to compare current price to threshold (lt or gt)" "threshold": "Price in USD you want to be notified at", "interval": "Time interval in milliseconds to check Coinbase" "recipients": [